madgeni/alexa_domo/README.md

 GetTargetTemperatureRequest

-Example Utterances: “Alexa, what is the device name set to?
+Example Utterances: “Alexa, what is the device name set to? - Currently US hosting only

 SetTargetTemperatureRequest